vlaaad/vlaaad.github.io/_posts/2023-04-30-replicant.md

 # Release of Morse

 Awhile ago, the Clojure team [announced](https://clojure.org/news/2023/04/28/introducing-morse) a new data inspection tool called Morse.
-Unfortunately, it was not clear what the tool is exactly, since the announcement post didn't include any screenshots, and saying that it's an evolution from REBL.
-Upon closer inspection it turned out that Morse is REBL, but rebranded and open sourced.
-I'm very grateful for all the hard and thoughtful work that Clojure team does to improve my favorite programming language ecosystem.
-I also hope they would spend a bit more time on communicating the work they do.
+Unfortunately, it was not clear what the tool is exactly, since the announcement post didn't include any screenshots, only saying that it's an evolution from REBL.
+Upon closer inspection it turned out that Morse *is* REBL, but rebranded and open sourced.
+I'm very grateful for all the hard and thoughtful work that Clojure team does to improve the ecosystem of my favorite programming language!
+I also hope they would spend a bit more time on communicating the work they do...
 Anyway, here is what Morse looks like:

 ![](/assets/2023-04-30/morse.png)